IMxSuhasTheBoy/Next.js/PROG.md

 1. all routes must be in the app directory
 2. route files be named with the `.js` `.ts` `.jsx` or `.tsx` extension
 3. each folder represents a route segment, and the folder name becomes part of the URL path
-4. nested folders create nested routes, allowing for a hierarchical structure
+4. nested subfolders can create nested routes, allowing for a hierarchical structure for simple usecases
+5. dynamic routes can be created using square brackets in the file name (e.g., `[id].js`), enabling the creation of flexible URL patterns that adapt to dynamic data, such as user IDs or product slugs, The dynamic segments are accessible in the page component through the `params` property (Promise), enabling seamless integration with dynamic content.

 ## API routes